 3. Dependent on Hardware Compatibilities

-Remember that fast charging is an all-encompassing terminology for different technologies and standards for rapidly and efficiently charging batteries.
-Nevertheless, another disadvantage of fast charging is that there is no single protocol or standard that works for all devices.
+Remember that this technology included different and more specific technological implementations and standards for rapidly and efficiently charging batteries.
+Nevertheless, in consideration of this, another disadvantage of fast charging is that there is no single protocol or standard that works for all devices.